NohaAshraf85/React-Portfolio/README.md

     * react-bootstrap

 ## Pages & Components
 The portfolio is comprised of Pages and Components.
-The Components are reused in multiple pages and some of the Components are used more than one time in a single page.
-The following table provides the list of components that are rendered in each page.
+The Components are reused in multiple pages and some of the Components are used more than one time on a single page.
+The following table provides the list of components that are rendered on each page.

 Page | Component
 ------------ | -------------